Matching Algorithms for Causal Inference with Multiple Treatments: Matching algorithms

 VM was shown to yield the lowest average maximum pairwise bias in comparison to other nearest neighbor matching and weighting methods for multiple treatments, while retaining a high percentage of units matched \cite{lopez-15}.

 VM has several potential limitations.
 First, it is a 1:1:$\cdots$:1 nearest neighbor matching algorithm.
-While this ensures that each unit will be paired with its best match, this could leave units outside the final matched cohort, resulting in a larger sampling error.
-Second, using a pre-specified caliper could result in significant loss of units.
-Third, when the number of treatments increases, it is harder for VM to ensure that a matched set is balanced across all components of the GPS vector, because it only performs close matching on one component of $R(\mathbf{X})$.
+While this ensures that each unit will be paired with its best match, this could leave units outside the final matched cohort, resulting in larger sampling errors.
+However, the increase in sampling error is usually minimal as long as the reference group stays the same size and only the compared groups decrease in size \cite{cohen-88, ho-07}.
+In addition, the gain in power may be hindered by increasing bias that arises from the introduction of poorer matches.
+Second, using an identical caliper for all units could result in significant loss of units in the reference group that are left without matches in the other $Z-1$ groups.
+Third, when the number of treatments increases, it is harder for VM to ensure that the matched sets are balanced across all components of the GPS vector, because it only performs close matching on one component of $R(\mathbf{X})$.
 Fourth, because VM uses $k$-means clustering to classify units in step 3(a), possible matches that are on the boundaries of different clusters may not be considered, which may result in increased bias.